-Annually through its Budget and Annual Business Plan Council aligns budgets and programs against its key directions and strategies while periodically also reviewing its strategic plan.
-In 2012 Council undertook a full review of its Strategic Plan and has adopted a new strategic document "Moving Toward 2017".
+Annually, through its budget and annual business plan, Council aligns budgets and programs against its key directions and strategies, while periodically also reviewing its strategic plan.
+In 2012 Council undertook a full review of its Strategic Plan and has adopted a new strategic document - District Council of Elliston Strategic Plan Moving Toward 2017.